t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 Within this document:
 - "Deadline-aware streams" refers to streams in which an application indicates a time by which data must be delivered, beyond which data is no longer useful.
-- "Path" aligns with the MP-QUIC concept: each path is identified by a unique Path ID and it may reference a specific combination of source and destination IP:port tuples or multiple paths within a path aware network, as defined by {{RFC9473}}.
+- "Path" aligns with the MP-QUIC concept: each path is identified by a unique Path ID and it may reference a specific combination of source and destination IP:port tuples or multiple paths as they may be offered in a path aware network, as defined by {{RFC9473}}.

 # Design Overview

 ## Integrating Deadline-Aware Streams into MP-QUIC

-The design goal is to extend MP-QUIC with minimal changes.
-The extensions enable endpoints to signal per-stream deadlines.
+Our design goal is to extend MP-QUIC with minimal changes.
+The proposed extension enables endpoints to signal a stream's deadline.
 Implementations that support deadline-aware streams MUST implement:

 1. Path Selection: Select paths for transmitting frames, retransmissions and acknowledgements based on metrics relevant to meeting deadlines, including:
    - Path latency measurements
-   - Available bandwidth estimation
+   - Estimation of available bandwidth
    - Observed packet loss rates

 2. Packet Scheduling: Implement scheduling algorithms that: